Steven Spielberg: 1969–1974: Television work and film debut

 In the early 1970s, Spielberg unsuccessfully tried to raise financing for his own low-budget films.
-He turned to writing screenplays with other writers, and then directing television episodes.
-These included the series: Marcus Welby, M.D., The Name of the Game ("L.A.
-2017"), Columbo, Owen Marshall, Counselor at Law and The Psychiatrist.
-Although unsatisfied with this work, Spielberg used the opportunity to experiment with his techniques and learn about filmmaking.
+He co-wrote and directed teleplays for Marcus Welby, M.D., The Name of the Game, Columbo, Owen Marshall, Counselor at Law and The Psychiatrist.
+The Columbo episode he would direct would be the show's inaugural, non-pilot episode "Murder by the Book".
+Although unsatisfied with his work, Spielberg used the opportunity to experiment with his techniques and learn about filmmaking.
 He earned good reviews and impressed producers; he was earning a steady income and relocated to Laurel Canyon, Los Angeles.